Visitors are permitted at Austin Health sites with some restrictions. Find out more about our visitor restrictions.

 All required documents must be either original, digitally watermarked or certified.

-Austin Health is governed by the Allocation and Placement System for computer matching, which gives preference to Victorian applicants in the first instance.
+Austin Health is governed by the Allocation and Placement System for computer matching.
+This year interstate candidates will be considered as part of the match.

 Yes - Austin Health has a wide variety of specialty areas across the three sites.

 As part of the application process we will ask you to list the areas in which you would be your preferred area of work.
 We take these into consideration when we are allocating your two clinical rotations.